drift7rs/RobloxExitSteamVR/README.md

 If you know how to fix something/found a bug, please contact me on discord at drift7rs#9523 :) any and all feedback is appreciated!!!

 I'll make a video guide sometime, but not yet.

+Copyright?
+Copyleft?
+I don't know honestly.
+Do what you want with this, tweak to your hearts content :D